EverCraftOnline/blockbench-fbx-bone-importer/README.md

 ## Usage

-1. In Blockbench, go to `Plugins > FBX Bone Importer` in the menu.
+1. In Blockbench, go to `Plugins > UPDATE` in the menu.
-2. Click on the `Import Bone Hierarchy from FBX` button.
+2. Click on the `Import Bone Hierarchy from UPDATE` button.
 3. Select the FBX file containing the bone hierarchy you want to import.
 4. The plugin will create Blockbench bones with the same names, positions, rotations, and scales as the original bones in the FBX file.